ChrisVine/chez-simple-sockets/README.md

 the socket will only bind on localhost.
 If false, it will bind on any interface.  'port' is the port to listen on.  'backlog' is the maximum number of queueing connections provided by the socket.

 &listen-condition will be raised if the making of a listening socket fails, to which applying listen-condition? will return #t.

+On success, this procedure returns the file descriptor of the server socket.

+***
+`(listen-on-unix-socket pathname backlog)`

+This constructs a listening unix domain server socket.  'pathname' is a string comprising the filesystem name of the unix domain socket.
+'backlog' is the maximum number of queueing connections provided by the socket.

+&listen-condition will be raised if the making of a listening socket fails, to which applying listen-condition? will return #t.